Sugar Daddy (The Jackson 5 song)

-"Sugar Daddy" is a hit single by the Motown quintet The Jackson 5, released in late 1971.
+"Sugar Daddy" is a hit single by the Motown quintet The Jackson 5 from their first greatest hits album, released in late 1971.

 The song peaked at #3 on the US Best Selling Soul Singles chart and at #10 on the US Billboard Hot 100 pop singles chart in early 1972.
 "Sugar Daddy" was one of the Jackson 5 hits produced by The Corporation, the group's record production team, composed by Berry Gordy, Freddie Perren, Alphonzo Mizell, and Deke Richards.

+Record World said it has "the happy, uptempo sound that made [the Jackson 5] superstars."

 The single's B-side is the non-album track "I'm So Happy".
 Both of these songs were included as bonus tracks on the 2001 re-release of the Jackson 5 studio album Maybe Tomorrow (1971).